AgnesGrace/html-css-course/README.md

+ I am glad you are here, follow the steps below in order to access all the folders and files.
 # General Portfolio Project

-I am glad you are here.
  You can view the live site at [Link to Your Live Portfolio](https://serene-cascaron-3f9576.netlify.app/).

 ## How to Use